Skip to contents

 #> 0.5 NaN

 In the above example, we in addition also calculate the average modification probability (Pmod) and the average confidence of the modification calls per position (AvgConf).
-As we have set keep.reads = TRUE, we get in addition also the read-level assay from the input object (mod_prob) in which the reads are grouped by sample:
+As we have not changed the default keepReads = TRUE, we in addition also keep the read-level assay from the input object (mod_prob) in the returned object.
+Because of the grouping of reads by sample in mod_prob, the dimensions of read-level or summary-level objects remain identical:

 # read-level data is retained in "mod_prob" assay